 We were talking about relationships and our respective dating histories.
 I was explaining that, although I like the idea of relationships, every time that I start dating, I get overwhelming anxiety by the thought of commitment.
 When she turned to me and casually said, “Why is it that you don’t think you are worthy of love?”
 It startled me.

 It sounded like the kind of comment that you read in some pseudo-scientific self-help book.
 I asked myself, “How could she be so wrong?”
+You never know.
 If anything, I was suffering from an excess of ego, not a lack of it.
 However, the more I thought about it, the more I realized that she was right.

 So Why Do I Do it?

 I have been pushing people away my entire life, and I hadn’t realized why until that moment.
 It wasn’t because I didn’t need people, felt abandoned or that I was self-actualized.
 It was because I was afraid to open up to another person.
 Except for a few cases, like my insightful friend, the majority of my relationships never penetrated the surface layer.